shubhgaur2805/Web-Crawler-Project/README.md

     Run main.py file

 ## What is done from Points to Archive
-    All Points are archived as given
+    All Points are archived as given:
    - [x] Your code should follow concept of OOPS
    - [x] Support for handling authentication requirements & token expiration of server
    - [x] Support for pagination to get all data